mom-ocean/MOM6/.testing/README.md

   This flag is used to define a build which supports some sort of code coverage, often one which is handled by the CI.

-  For many compilers, this is `--coverage`, and is applied to both the compiler (`FCFLAGS`) and linker (`LDFLAGS`).
+  For many compilers, this is set to `--coverage`, and is applied to both the compiler (`FCFLAGS`) and linker (`LDFLAGS`).

 Example values used by GFDL and Travis for the GFortran compiler are shown